febriyansyahresearch-lab/Research/papers/README.md

 - Reproducibility over results-only reporting
 - Long-term research traceability

-Drafts, failed experiments, and negative results are considered valuable research artifacts.
+Drafts, failed experiments, and negative results are considered **valuable research artifacts** and are preserved as part of the scientific process.